 It’s now a tourist attraction privately owned by the Strathmore family.
 I wasn’t sure if it was cut out for two preschoolers so we set off to put it to the test.

 There were about four other kids on the tour, all schoolchildren, so we weren’t alone.
 A tour is only ever as good as its guide, and our guide Greg was fantastic.
-He frightened all the kids into silence in the crypt with tales of ghostly card players, he had them counting hundreds of lions in the dining room (cunning) as he explained to the adults how the name Bowes-Lyon came about – when the slightly skint 9th Earl of Strathmore married the wealthy Mary Eleanor Bowes part of the deal was that he took her name.
+I thought the kids would tolerate the tour, but it was much better than that.
+Greg frightened all the kids into silence in the crypt with tales of ghostly card players, he had them counting hundreds of lions in the dining room (cunning) as he explained to the adults how the name Bowes-Lyon came about – when the slightly skint 9th Earl of Strathmore married the wealthy Mary Eleanor Bowes part of the deal was that he took her name.
 Money talks.
 Girl power.
 Meanwhile as we digested this our innocent kids were still counting lions, Greg knew how to trick em!

 When we entered the Drawing Room my two made a beeline for a pair of tiny chairs by the fireside which weren’t cordoned off.
 To little ones they simply screamed SIT ON ME.
-We instinctively dashed after them to remove our darlings from the seats, instinctively feeling they must have some important historical relevance, only to be told that when Her Majesty the Queen and her sister Princess Margaret visited as children they sat on these very seats.
+We instinctively dashed after them to remove our darlings from the seats, intuitively feeling they must have some important historical relevance, only to be told that when Her Majesty the Queen and her sister Princess Margaret visited as children they sat on these very seats.
 Little royal bottoms perched in Glamis!

-The cafe had a children’s menu including Mull cheddar sandwiches, sausage and mash, and penne pasta with tomato sauce.
+The café had a children’s menu including Mull cheddar sandwiches, sausage and mash, and penne pasta with tomato sauce.
 Service was quick and we had a casual lunch before hitting the grounds.